aminnie/amidifx/README.md

   * With Presets: Plays all 16 channels auto selecting Preset 1 when Song play is initiated.
 If Song play sounds off, proceed to update Presets 1 (at least in the Presets screen)
   * Backing: Upon initiating Song Play, auto selects Preset 1, and mutes the Bass, Lower, and Upper tracks configured on the Song.
 * MIDI Sound Module Indicator
-  * Backing: Song Presets are coded with the current actve sound module.
+  * Backing: Song Presets are coded with the current active sound module.
 This information is stored in the Song metadata, and in future the Song can only be played or presets updated with the same sound module connected

 ### Manage Song List, MIDI SMF, and Preset Files